 Learn how to configure and deploy a network using Amazon Web Services.
-This course provides step-by-step instructions on how to set up, secure, and connect data centers for your organization.
-Explore VPC settings, subnets, gateways, aliases, peer routing, and more AWS options.
+Walk through how to set up and connect data centers and explore gateways, aliases, peer routing, and more.

 - [Sharif] Hi, I'm Sharif Nijim and I'd like to welcome you to this course on networking in Amazon Web Services.
 Amazon Web Services or AWS is the global leader in cloud computing.
 We're in the midst of one of the biggest transformations in the history of IT.
 Now more than ever, it is an exciting time to work in IT.
 Small start-ups and massive companies are rapidly adopting cloud computing.
 That way, they can focus on their core business, instead of operating infrastructure.
 The world wide consolidation of data centers is happening now.